 According to the US Bureau of Labor and Statistics, these are the standard American holiday off-days that companies offer.
 Also note that, although there is no requirement for you to offer paid holidays off, and every company does it a little differently, the more you offer, the greater the incentive is for the employee to remain part of your team.
 Since this is considered a “paid day off,” most employees hold this benefit in high value.

 - Memorial Day

 If the holiday falls on a Saturday or Sunday, usually the preceding Friday or Monday is offered as the holiday.

-Many other companies also recognize the following days, or some of them, as paid holidays, depending on their employee base and business services (i.e. if many of your employees have children, you might need to offer them all in order to reflect school holidays):
+Many other companies also recognize the following days as paid holidays, depending on their employee base and business services, such as if many of your employees have children, you might need to offer them all to reflect school holidays: